Greece's lenders warn of "very large" risks to bailout

-ATHENS Political resistance and potential court challenges are among "very large" risks to reforms required for Greece's bailout programme, the country's European lenders said on Monday.
+ATHENS Political resistance and potential court challenges are among "very large" risks to reforms required for Greece's bailout program, the country's European lenders said on Monday.

 The long-awaited report from the European Commission and the European Central Bank details the findings of the "troika" of the EC, ECB and the International Monetary Fund on Athens' efforts to meet targets under its latest rescue package.

-The report formally confirmed that Greece deserved further aid under the 130-billion-euro bailout, and a Greek finance ministry source said Athens had received a long-delayed instalment of over 34 billion euros in aid on Monday.
+The report formally confirmed that Greece deserved further aid under the 130-billion-euro ($170-billion) bailout, and a Greek finance ministry source said Athens had received a long-delayed installment of over 34 billion euros in aid on Monday.

 But the lenders warned Athens still risked falling short on its commitments.